dssg/mlforpublicpolicylab/README.md

         K.T., et al. FAT\* 2020.
 [Available
         Online](https://arxiv.org/pdf/2001.09233)

-    On Wednesday, we’ll continue our group check-ins and on Thursday, you’ll time to work with your project group.
+    On Wednesday, we’ll continue our group check-ins

+    On Thursday, we’ll use a little time to wrap up the class and briefly touch on some of the topics we didn’t have time to cover (including field trials, model deployment, and monitoring/maintaining the system over time).

     Optional Readings: